-128. Levine, Abraham S. "Evaluating Program Effectiveness and Efficiency: Rationale and Description of Research in Progress."
-Welfare in Review, Vol. 5, No. 2, (1967), pp. 1-11.
+Levine, Abraham S. "Evaluating Program Effectiveness and Efficiency," Welfare in Review, vol. 5, No. 2 (1967), pp. 1-11.

 Making a cost benefit type analysis of social welfare programs is usually very difficult, primarily because many of the benefits of the program cannot meaningfully be translated into monetary terms.
 Before any measurement of intangibles is attempted, it is first necessary to determine what should be measured, and why.
-A distinction should be made between the outputs (services rendered to clients). and the benefits, and relevant change theories should be applied to the situation.
+A distinction should be made between the outputs (services rendered to clients) and the benefits, and relevant change theories should be applied to the situation.
 Theory, in this case, can be of two types: content theory, which identifies relationships to be investigated, and methodological theory, which indicates how these relationships should be measured.
 In social work, theory is drawn from three main streams: psychotherapeutic, small groups, and organizational.